Magnum Opus Acquisition (NYSE:OPA) and SOBR Safe (OTCMKTS:SOBR) Head to Head Survey

-Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the better stock?
-We will contrast the two companies based on the strength of their profitability, valuation, risk, analyst recommendations, institutional ownership, earnings and dividends.
+Magnum Opus Acquisition (NYSE:OPA – Get Rating) and SOBR Safe (OTCMKTS:SOBR – Get Rating) are both small-cap consumer staples companies, but which is the superior business?
+We will compare the two companies based on the strength of their profitability, analyst recommendations, institutional ownership, risk, earnings, valuation and dividends.

-This table compares Magnum Opus Acquisition and SOBR Safe’s gross revenue, earnings per share and valuation.
+This table compares Magnum Opus Acquisition and SOBR Safe’s revenue, earnings per share and valuation.

 |Gross Revenue